Abdallah-1990/Investigate-a-Dataset/README.md

-In this project,
+### Technologies
+* Python
+* Pandas, NumPy, SciPy, Matplotlib, SeaBorn

+### Project description
 <ul>
-<li>Using python, no_show_appointment dataset was used to work through the information that collected from 100k medical appointments in Brazil and was focused on the question of whether or not patients showed up for their appointment.</li>
+<li>no_show_appointment dataset was used to work through the information that collected from 100k medical appointments in Brazil and was focused on the question of whether or not patients showed up for their appointment.</li>

 <li>A number of characteristics about the patient were included in each row.</li>